buildpacks/rfcs/text/0000-rfc-process.md

 * ensures the motivation for a change is clear.
 * ensures the impact of a change on users is clear and migration path and backwards compatibility are considered.
 * aligns stakeholders on any changes to the user interface(s) and/or APIs (e.g. pack user interface, platform API, buildpack API).
-* aligns stakeholders on any substantive architectural decision changes
+* aligns stakeholders on any substantive architectural changes.
-* Aligns stakeholders on any processes or workflows adopted by the project.
+* aligns stakeholders on any processes or workflows adopted by the project.
-* provides visibility to the community regarding on-going work and upcoming changes.
+* provides visibility to the community regarding ongoing work and upcoming changes.
 * provides a mechanism by which any interested party can provide early feedback on an upcoming change.
+* provides a version controlled record of our decisions and the thought-process behind them.
 * is open to anyone!
 We enthusiastically welcome RFCs from authors that have no formal role in project governance (yet ;p).

 The RFC process **is not**:
-* A replacement for high-quality user-facing documentation.
+* a replacement for high-quality user-facing documentation(although high-quality RFCs enable the creation of high-quality documentation).
-* A transaction log of changes.
+* a transaction log of changes.
 Readers should be able to understand the change proposed without undue reference to previous RFCs.
-* A feature request process.
+* a feature request process.
 RFCs require a level of design and implementation detail that goes beyond a feature request.
 Pure feature requests should instead be initiated as discussions on the community repo, issues on this repo, or issues on component repos.
 These requests may serve as the motivation for future RFCs.

 # Definitions